H4CKY54CK/game-of-cmd/README.md

 You need `pygame` and `numpy` to run this.

-If you don't have these, and want a no-fuss install/setup, run the installation script (TODO: give installation script a fucking name).
-It'll handle it for you.
+If you don't have these, and want a no-fuss install/setup, run the installation script `no-fuss-setup.py`.
+It prompts you before each decision, so don't worry.
+Not that there's many decisions.
+There's two.

 ### Controls